 Expedition members will be sent a list detailing all necessary clothing and equipment to be individually provided.

 You will have your own tent at Base Camp (BC) and our Sherpa staff will help you get settled in.
 Most mornings, with the arrival of the sun you will be served bed-tea; a nice touch, which our Sherpa pride themselves in.
 Please bring soap, shampoo, shavers, a towel, hand sanitiser and ‘wet wipes’ etc. Showers are only occasionally available at BC during times when the Sherpa are not too busy in the kitchen.
 Please do not expect to shower on a daily basis!
 In addition, there will be access to hot water for you to do a small amount of clothes washing.

 The tents in Base Camp consist of the following:

 - Mess tent: with sufficient tables and padded chairs for the group to eat in.

 - Members cook tent: staffed by our experienced expedition cooks who provide excellent western style food.

 - Shower tent: available for a shower between trips onto the mountain.

 - Member’s tents: individual spacious tents with foam mattress and closed cell foam pad.

 - Sherpa tents: usually shared.

-We have audio speakers into which you can plug your CD/MD/iPod/MP3/cassette player.
-Please feel free to contribute your preference in music.
+We have audio speakers into which you can plug your ipod, tablet or phone, please feel free to contribute your preference in music.
 Otherwise you will be subjected to your guide’s choice of music!
-We bring a DVD player to Cho Oyu Base Camp to treat ourselves to the occasional movie night.
+We also treat ourselves to the occasional movie night.